 It was the discovery of mineral hot springs on Sulphur Mountain, near Banff, that led to the establishment of Canada's first national park.
-From this small area of ten square miles, set apart in 1885, the parks system has been extended until it embraces thirty separate areas totalling more than 29,000 squares miles.
-The latest addition is a wilderness area of 156 square miles on Bonavista Bay in Newfoundland, called Terra Nova Park.
+From this small area of ten square miles, set apart in 1885, the parks system has been extended until it embraces thirty separate areas totalling 50,000 square miles.

 Every park has its special features, from fishing to romance.
-Park hatcheries provided 756,000 grayling and 14,000 pounds of trout for park waters in the most recent year reported.
-For the romantic interest we may go to Prince Edward Island, where Green Gables, the farm house immortalized by Lucy Maud Montgomery in Anne of Green Gables is preserved amid beautiful surroundings: the Lake of Shining Waters, the Haunted Wood and Lovers' Lane.
+For the romantic interest we may go to Prince Edward Island, where Green Gables, the farmhouse immortalized by Lucy Maud Montgomery in Anne of Green Gables is preserved amid beautiful surroundings: the Lake of Shining Waters, the Haunted Wood and Lovers' Lane.

-Provincial parks, set aside and maintained by the provincial governments, total 59,516 square miles, and provincial forest reserves add up to 210,240 square miles.
+Provincial parks, set aside and maintained by the provincial governments, total 100,000 square miles, and provincial forest reserves add up to 265,000 square miles.
 One of the best known is Algonquin Provincial Park in Ontario, only 175 miles from Toronto.
-In its 2,740 square miles there are countless wild birds and animals of many species living undisturbed by man, and anglers haunt its well-stocked lakes and streams.
+In its 2,900 square miles there are countless wild birds and animals of many species living undisturbed by man, and anglers haunt its well-stocked lakes and streams.